Author: Nitesh Verma

 - R – responsiveness (be prompt with your responses and resolution)

-Let’s understand these from an employees’ perspective.
+Now, let’s understand these from an employees’ perspective.

 How to use the RATER model to improve employee satisfaction?